Fritz Hollings: Governor of South Carolina (1959-1963)

 Hollings as Governor of South Carolina.

 As governor of South Carolina from January 20, 1959, to January 15, 1963, Hollings worked to improve the state's educational system, helping to bring more industry and employment opportunities to the state.
 His term in office saw the establishment of the state's technical education system and its educational television network.
 He also called for and achieved significant increases in teachers' salaries, bringing them closer to the regional average.
 At the 1961 Governor's Conference on Business, Industry, Education and Agriculture in Columbia, South Carolina, he declared, "Today, in our complex society, education is the cornerstone upon which economic development must be built – and prosperity assured."

 During Hollings's term as governor, the Confederate battle flag was flown above the South Carolina State House underneath the U.S. and state flags.
 The battle flag was placed over the dome in 1962 by a concurrent resolution of the state legislature during the commemoration of the Civil War centennial.
 The resolution failed to designate a time for its removal.
-In 2000 the state legislature voted to move the flag from above the state house to a Confederate soldiers' monument in front of the building, where it remained until 2015, when Republican governor Nikki Haley ordered it removed following Charleston church shooting by a Neo-Confederate in the state earlier that year.
+In 2000 the state legislature voted to move the flag from above the state house to a Confederate soldiers' monument in front of the building, where it remained until 2015, when a bill was passed into law following the Charleston church shooting, racially motivated, which directed its removal.

 Hollings did little to either support or oppose the civil rights movement as governor, and instead took pride in the lack of civil rights violence that occurred in the state.
 In his last address to the General Assembly on January 9, 1963, ahead of the peaceful admission to Clemson University of its first African American student, Harvey Gantt, Hollings declared: "As we meet, South Carolina is running out of courts ... this General Assembly must make clear South Carolina's choice, a government of laws rather than a government of men ...
 This should be done with dignity.
 It should be done with law and order."

 Hollings oversaw the last executions in South Carolina before Furman v.
 Georgia, a decision by the Supreme Court of the United States, which temporarily banned capital punishment.
 During his term, eight inmates were put to death by electric chair.
 The last was rapist Douglas Thorne, on April 20, 1962.

 He sought the Democratic nomination for a seat in the United States Senate in 1962 but lost to incumbent Olin D. Johnston.

 According to one study, Hollings was the first of a series of “moderately liberal” Democratic governors who would lead South Carolina for the next 16 years.